MarioEuston/AAE2004---Group-1/README.md

 ## Additional Task 1: Methodology Results and Discussion
 ### Methodology
+   We divide the whole journey into three routes (start point to end point).
+First, we set the start point at where the plane located.
+We set the first checkpoint (the    nearer one) as the end point simultaneously.
+When the plane arrives to the first checkpoint, we change that checkpoint as the start point.
+Then the remaining          checkpoint as the end point.
+Same logic, when the plane arrives to the second checkpoint, it becomes the start point and the destination become end point.
 ### Results
+  The cost is added due to the plane fly through two cost intensive areas.
 ### Discussion
+  In this task, we calculate the total distance of the flight.
+We set three variables for the distance between checkpoint and checkpoint.
+Then we sum the variables up,   the total flight distance can be found.
+We can use it for calculating the flight cost and different data of the plane.
+After compare the distance of with checkpoint   and without checkpoint, we find that the main factor affecting the flight time and cost are total trip time.
+In our scenario, the flight time with checkpoint is       around 159% more than without checkpoint.
+To conclude, if checkpoint is added, the flight time most likely be increased.
+Unless the checkpoint lies on the shortest     flight route, then the flight time will remain the same.
+Thus, the time and cost will be increases.

 ## Additional Task 2: Methodology Results and Discussion